-- The Wisconsin G.I.
-Bill (WI GI Bill) provides a full waiver ("remission") of tuition and fees for eligible veterans, spouses or dependents for up to eight full-time semesters or 128 credits at any University of Wisconsin System (UWS) or Wisconsin Technical College System (WTCS) institution. - Please note that activity fees, miscellaneous fees, and book costs are not covered by the WI GI Bill. - The tuition remission will not be applied until the college has received approval from the WDVA regarding a student's eligibility for the WI GI Bill along with all required supplemental documentation.
+The Wisconsin G.I.
+Bill (WI GI Bill) provides a full waiver ("remission") of tuition and fees for eligible veterans, spouses or dependents for up to eight full-time semesters or 128 credits at any University

+- Please note that activity fees, miscellaneous fees, and book costs are not covered by the WI GI Bill. - The tuition remission will not be applied until the college has received approval from the WDVA regarding a student's eligibility for the WI GI Bill along with all required supplemental documentation.
 Students are responsible for meeting all payment deadlines.
-Additional information is available at wisvets.com/WisGIBill. - Any student using the Wisconsin GI Bill whether it be the veteran, spouse, or dependent of a veteran, must maintain at least a 2.0 cumulative GPA or higher in order to remain eligible for Wisconsin GI benefits.

-- If the cumulative GPA falls below 2.0 at the end of the term, the student may still enroll the following term; however, the student will not be able to use the WI GI Bill benefit at this time. - To regain WI GI Bill eligibility, the student must achieve a cumulative GPA of 2.0 or higher and then complete a VA Education Benefit Request Form for the following term for certification to be reviewed.
+Additional information is available at wisvets.com/WisGIBill. - Any student using the Wisconsin Gl Bill whether it be the veteran, spouse, or dependent of a veteran, must maintain at least a 2.0 cumulative GPA or higher in order to remain eligible for Wisconsin Gl benefits. - If the cumulative GPA falls below 2.0 at the end of the term, the student may still enroll the following term; however, the student will not be able to use the WI GI Bill benefit at this time. - To regain WI GI Bill eligibility, the student must achieve a cumulative GPA of 2.0 or higher and then complete a VA Education Benefit Request Form for the following term for certification to be reviewed.